Uptrust raises new money to fight mass incarceration with technology – TechCrunch

 Uptrust is paid by local governments, not by the citizens who, for whatever reason, have been caught up in the criminal justice system.
 “We do not charge the end-user — the person that we’re helping — and we will never charge them,” says Sills.
 “All businesses in the space have made money on the backs of the individuals and we feel that’s bad business and bad for society.”

-Uptrust, is, inarguably good for society and the founders think that it could be a huge business.
-“We look at how much money s spent on putting people in jail, pre-trial [and] we think there’s $9 billion wasted,” says Sills.
+Uptrust, is, unarguably, good for society, and the founders think that it could be a huge business.
+“We look at how much money is spent on putting people in jail, pre-trial [and] we think there’s $9 billion wasted,” says Sills.
 Roughly one-quarter of the 4.5 million who are supervised by the criminal justice system end up back in jail.

 “We think this business can generate several hundreds of millions of dollars in revenue by eliminating waste in the overall system,” Sills said.
 “It’s really bad to continually dehumanize folks and surveil them,” he continued.
-“And tere’s an opportunity for a business to be listening to the millions and millions of Americans that have been justice system-involved and be listening to them and serving their needs.”
+“And here’s an opportunity for a business to be listening to the millions and millions of Americans that have been justice system-involved and be listening to them and serving their needs.”

 Ultimately, Sills thinks that Uptrust can be a platform to provide services for the more than 60 million people with a criminal record.
 “People building products haven’t thought about them… or if they have, they’ve only thought about them in the old historical context, which is mass incarceration,” says Sills.

 “The odds should not be stacked against millions of Americans who get involved with the justice system.
-Uptrust is making a course correction through technology in the most obvious way: enabling communication and support through mobile devices that we all use and rely on every day,” said Jordan Blashek, Director at Schmidt Futures, a philanthropic initiative founded by Eric and Wendy Schmidt, which backed the company.
+Uptrust is making a course correction through technology in the most obvious way: enabling communication and support through mobile devices that we all use and rely on every day,” said Jordan Blashek, director at Schmidt Futures, a philanthropic initiative founded by Eric and Wendy Schmidt, which backed the company.
 “We are pleased to support Uptrust as it expands upon its mission to keep people out of jail that shouldn’t be there.”

-The company said it would use the new funds product development — including launching a mobile app for public defender clients.
-The new app will be able to message multiple public agencies and services (including a a client’s attorney and social worker) and learn about local opportunities such as free or reduced transportation to court and expungement clinics.
+The company said it would use the new funds for product development — including launching a mobile app for public defender clients.
+The new app will be able to message multiple public agencies and services (including a client’s attorney and social worker) and learn about local opportunities, such as free or reduced transportation to court and expungement clinics.

 “Uptrust is building a differentiated and sustainable business by creating value for all stakeholders in the system, and we’re excited to invest in its continued growth,” said Tony Davis, an investor in Uptrust and founder of Inherent Group, a leading ESG investor, in a statement.
 “Municipal customers save money that can be redirected toward other needs.
 Criminal justice and law enforcement professionals gain back the hours spent dealing with the fallout of FTAs.
 And most importantly, low income individuals navigating the justice system receive a tool that helps them meet their commitments — while avoiding the burden of fees that most for-profit enterprises have historically charged them.”

-Uptrust is one of several companies which are trying to tackle injustices in the ways law enforcement and the legal system operate in the U.S.
+Uptrust is one of several companies trying to tackle injustices in the ways law enforcement and the legal system operate in the U.S.

 Other companies like Appolition, founded by Dr. Kortney Ryan Ziegler, provide mechanisms for donating to bail relief.